rnewson/couchdb-lucene/README.md

 Java 1.8 is required; Oracle Java 8 or OpenJDK 8 are recommended.

 ## Build and run couchdb-lucene
-If you are on OS X, you might find it easiest to;
+If you are on OS X, you might find it easiest to:

 ```bash
 brew install couchdb-lucene